Jeimer Candelario Preview, Player Props: Cubs vs. Reds

 Reds Pitching Rankings

-- The Reds' 4.70 team ERA ranks 24th across all league pitching staffs.
+- The Reds have a 4.69 team ERA that ranks 24th among all league pitching staffs.

-- Reds pitchers combine to give up the fourth-most home runs in baseball (184 total, 1.4 per game).
+- Reds pitchers combine to give up 188 total home runs at a clip of 1.4 per game (third-most in the league).

+- The Reds are sending Abbott (8-4) to the mound to make his 17th start of the season.
+He is 8-4 with a 3.35 ERA and 99 strikeouts through 88 2/3 innings pitched.

-- The righty last pitched on Sunday against the Arizona Diamondbacks, when he went 6 2/3 innings, allowing two earned runs while giving up seven hits.
+- His last time out came on Tuesday against the San Francisco Giants, when the lefty threw 3 1/3 innings, surrendering three earned runs while allowing five hits.

+- In 16 games this season, the 24-year-old has put up a 3.35 ERA and 10 strikeouts per nine innings, while allowing a batting average of .227 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.